django/deps/final/0001-dep-process.rst

 So, you'd like to submit a DEP?
 Here's how it works, and what to expect.

-There are several reference in this DEP to the **Steering Council** This refers to Django's `Steering Council
+There are several references in this DEP to the **Steering Council**.
+This refers to Django's `Steering Council
 <https://docs.djangoproject.com/en/dev/internals/organization/#steering-council>`_,
 the group of experienced and active contributors who steer technical choices.